2023 Schools for a Doctorate Highly Focused on Math Major in Georgia

 Top 3 Most Focused Doctor’s Degree Colleges for Mathematics in Georgia

 You’ll be in good company if you decide to attend Georgia Institute of Technology - Main Campus.
 It ranked #1 on our 2023 Schools for a Doctorate Highly Focused on Math Major in Georgia list.
-Georgia Tech is a public institution located in Atlanta, Georgia.
-The school has a large population, and it awarded 7 doctorate’s degrees in 2020-2021.
+Georgia Tech is located in Atlanta, Georgia and, has a large student population.
+In 2021-2022, this school awarded 12 doctorate’s math degrees to qualified students.

-The low undergrad student loan default rate of 1.4% is a good sign that students have an easier time paying off their loans than they might at other schools.
+The low undergrad student loan default rate of 0.4% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-With a freshman retention rate of 93%, the school does an excellent job of retaining its undergraduate students.
-With a undergrad student-to-faculty ratio of 9 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
+With a freshman retention rate of 95%, the school does an excellent job of retaining its undergraduate students.
+Since the school has a undergrad student-to-faculty ratio of 9 to 1, those pursuing a degree will have more opportunities to interact with their professors.

 Switch to a Different Ranking Method